For immediate release 14 December 2018

-In the lead up to the General Meeting, MOSL engaged with its members and the industry Code Panel on its emerging plans.
-This feedback was used to shape the final version of the Business Plan approved by MOSL’s members and published today.
+In the lead up to the General Meeting, MOSL consulted widely with its members and other market participants to determine the areas of focus and ensure the needs of the market were fully considered.
+This feedback was used to shape the final version of the Business Plan.